How Much Fabric for Upholstery? Chairs, Sofas, and Cushions

 Pattern Repeat Adjustments for Upholstery

-Our [fabric calculator](/fabric-calculator) calculates upholstery yardage for each individual piece.
-Use the Custom Dimensions option for each piece, enter the cut dimensions (finished + pull allowances on all sides), and calculate each piece separately.
+Our fabric calculator calculates upholstery yardage for each individual piece.
+Use the Custom Dimensions option for each piece, enter the cut dimensions (finished plus pull allowances on all sides), and calculate each piece separately.
+Add all pieces together for your total, then add the repeat allowance on top if the fabric is patterned.

 For complex upholstery projects, create a cutting list spreadsheet with these columns:

-- Piece name (e.g., "Seat," "Inside Back Left Arm")
+- Piece name (for example, "Seat," "Inside Back Left Arm")

 - Cut width